mastercomfig/mastercomfig/docs/customization/modules.md

 ### Ragdolls

-Control physics simulation and fading for bodies that spawn on death.
+Controls physics simulation and fading for bodies that spawn on death.

 Default setting: based on which preset you are currently using.